Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 		* 7% Spawn Chance -> 4% Spawn Chance.

+		* 50% Damage -> 25% Damage

-		* No Longer has items.
+		* Now only has 10 LensmarkerLenses

 		* No longer deals bleed damage.

 		* Now causes Hemorrage on hit, youre welcome.
+(Feedback apreciated because i dont know how busted this can be lololol)

 	- Time Bomb, Lunar & Cannon Squids

 		* No longer uses the Squid Chaingun's Spawn Chance

+	- Archaic Wisps Variants from MysticItems' LegendaryMask now have it's own spawn rates, these by default are the same as the enemy version' spawn chances.

 ### '1.4.6' Totally did realize about another r2api missing dependency